-Meetings are held weekly throughout the year in the bright and spacious Hallam Community Hall.
+Meetings are held on Thursday evenings throughout the year in the bright and spacious Hallam Community Hall.
 All Art Group members are also members of the Community Association, which provides support as well as a superb venue.

 There is no selection process to join.
 All are welcome, whatever their artistic ability.
 An interest in art is the only requirement.
 Numbers are restricted to 70, and priority is given to people who live locally.